harshinibharani/harshinibharani/README.md

-### Harshini Bharanidharan

-👩🏽‍💻 Computer Science Graduate Student | Software Engineer | Data Enthusiast
+👋 Hey there!
+I am Harshini Bharanidharan, a passionate Computer Science graduate student at the University of Massachusetts Amherst.
+With a keen interest in technology and a knack for problem-solving, I am on a journey to explore the realms of software engineering and machine learning.

-🎓 Currently pursuing my **MS in Computer Science** at **University of Massachusetts Amherst**, I hold a B.Tech in Information Technology from Sri Sivasubramaniya Nadar College of Engineering, where I cultivated a solid foundation in database design, machine learning, and software engineering principles.
+🎓 Currently pursuing my **MS in Computer Science**, I hold a B.Tech in Information Technology from Sri Sivasubramaniya Nadar College of Engineering, where I cultivated a solid foundation in database design, machine learning, and software engineering principles.

 🔍 **Relevant Courses**: Database Design, Systems for Data Science, Machine Learning, Software Engineering, Secure Distributed Systems, Statistics